- What is saw palmetto?

 More recently, the herb has been used in hair care and saw palmetto cream products, especially for women with alopecia (1).

 In recent years, women have increasingly turned to natural products for their health.
 Saw palmetto is a popular natural remedy for prostate health, but it is not only reserved for men.

 Most people consider saw palmetto a supplement for men’s health.
-They believe that women will have consequences and undesired effects if they take a supplement meant for men.
+They believe that women will experience saw palmetto side effects* if they take a supplement meant for men.